-General options passed to the Ghostscript program when converting PostScript to PDF files.
+General options passed to the Ghostscript program, when converting PostScript to PDF files for example.
+Its default value is "-dNOPAUSE -dBATCH -sDEVICE=pdfwrite"

 HOST ARCH

 Sets the host architecture for Visual Studio compiler.
 If not set, default to the detected host architecture: note that this may depend on the python you are using.
 This variable must be passed as an argument to the Environment() constructor; setting it later has no effect.